alirizaercan/AI-Powered-Question-Answering-System-Based-on-Web-Traffic-Logs_V1/README.md

 License
 This project is licensed under the MIT License.
 For more details, see the LICENSE file.

-The aim was to develop question & answering system with web traffic logs!
+The aim was to develop question & answering system with web traffic logs.